Common Name(s): Kingwood, violetta

 Crushing Strength: No data available

 Color/Appearance: Heartwood is a dark purplish or reddish brown with darker black streaks.
-Sapwood is a pale yellow.
+Sapwood is pale yellow and sharply demarcated from the heartwood.

-Grain/Texture: Grain is usually straight; occasionally interlocked.
+Grain/Texture: Grain is usually straight or occasionally interlocked.
 Fine, uniform texture and a high natural luster.

-Rot Resistance: Reported as being very durable in decay resistance, and is also resistance to termites.
+Rot Resistance: Reported as being very durable in decay resistance, and is also resistant to termites.

 Workability: Tends to be difficult to work due to its high density.
 Kingwood has a moderate blunting effect on cutters, and tearout can occur during planing if interlocked grain is present.
 Can be difficult to glue due to natural oils and high density.
 Turns very well and takes a high polish.